-Convener: Dr S M Wheaton
+18 NQF credits at HEQSF level 5 Convener: Dr S M Wheaton

-Course entry requirements: At least 60% for NSC Physical Science

-NOTE: Students registered for this course will be assessed in week 5; if it is judged that they are not coping with the level and pace of the course, and would benefit from an opportunity to strengthen foundational concepts and learn new material at a slower pace, they will be required to transfer to PHY1023H from week 7.
+Course entry requirements: At least 60% for NSC Physical Science.
+Note: Students registered for this course will be assessed in week 5; if it is judged that they are not coping with the level and pace of the course, and would benefit from an opportunity to strengthen foundational concepts and learn new material at a slower pace, they will be required to transfer to PHY1023H from week 7.

 PHY1031F is an algebra-based introductory course for Science students who do not intend proceeding to second-year courses in Physics.
 Some calculus may be used.
 The course includes the following topics: Mechanics: vectors, kinematics, forces, dynamics, momentum, impulse, work, energy, power, collisions, rotation, rotational dynamics, torque, angular momentum, static equilibrium, gravitation.
 Properties of matter: elasticity, hydrostatics, hydrodynamics.
-Vibrations and waves: simple harmonic motion, damped oscillations, forced oscillations, resonance, travelling waves, sound intensity, Doppler Effect.
+Vibrations and waves: simple harmonic motion, damped oscillations, forced oscillations, resonance, travelling waves, superposition, standing waves, sound waves, sound intensity, Doppler Effect.

-DP requirements: Minimum of 40% in class record including 50% in laboratory assessment.
+DP requirements: Minimum of 40% in class record; including 50% in laboratory assessment.